 University of Toronto

-(2019/01) Xun Huan will give a presentation titled “Uncertainty Propagation Using Conditional Random Fields in Large-Eddy Simulations of Scramjet Computations” at the AIAA SciTech forum.
-Conference paper available soon.
-More presentation by Gianluca Geraci.
+(2019/01) Xun Huan gave a presentation titled “Uncertainty Propagation Using Conditional Random Fields in Large-Eddy Simulations of Scramjet Computations” at the AIAA SciTech forum.
+Conference paper can be found here.
+More presentation by Gianluca Geraci with conference paper here.

-(2018/12) Our paper “Enhancing Model Predictability for a ScramJet using Probabilistic Learning on Manifold” has been published.
+(2018/12) Our paper “Enhancing Model Predictability for a Scramjet Using Probabilistic Learning on Manifolds” has been published.

 Experiments are often expensive, time-consuming, and perhaps even dangerous.
 However, not all experiments are equal, and some can produce more valuable data than others.
 Identifying and executing these “good” experiments can lead to substantial resource savings.